-My mindset didn’t change until I moved to London, and even then, it took my few years to accept myself and how I look.
-I was faced with a different outlook on body image and I met people who loved themselves for whom they are.
-The funny thing is that I am the biggest I have ever been; during the quarantine, I became overweight and my then-boyfriend told me that “it is a problem and we need to solve it”.
+My mindset didn’t change until I moved to London, and even then, it took me a few years to accept myself and how I look.
+I was faced with a different outlook on body image and I met people who loved themselves for who they are.
+The funny thing is that I am the biggest I have ever been; during the quarantine, I became overweight and my then-boyfriend told me that “it is a problem, and we need to solve it”.

 But times are changing; more and more influencers or people with a larger following, are sharing “real-life” pictures and are advocating for self-love.
 One of them is a Lithuanian traveller, photographer, and dentistry student Rugile Maslauskaite.

 Being raised in a small town, she often felt pressured by others as everyone talked about who gained weight, who was wearing what, and so on.